-First, there are two types of content pieces we publish, articles and interview.
+First, there are two types of content pieces we publish, articles and interviews.

 We don’t accept unsolicited submissions for either, but we do accept pitches for both.

-After you pitch your idea, we may invite you to create your masterpiece and get added to our editorial calendar.
+After you pitch an idea, we may invite you to create your masterpiece to be added to our editorial calendar.

-Fair warning, we’re a bit strict with our guidelines when it comes to guest submissions because we take a lot of pride in delivering only the best content to the Entrepreneurial Chef community.
+Fair warning, we’re a bit strict with our guidelines when it comes to guest submissions because we take a lot of pride in delivering quality content to the Entrepreneurial Chef community.

-So, think you’ve got what it takes?
-Read on.
+So, if think you’ve got what it takes than read on!

-Please note: If your pitch does not adhere to the guidelines below, you will not receive a response.
+Please note: If your pitch does not adhere to the guidelines below, you may not receive a response.

 Actionable.
 Our main requirement is that your article provides useful and actionable advice to our audience.

 Clear & Concise.
-We don’t have word requirements, but articles tend to be 800-2000 words and interviews tend to be 2500-5000 words.
+We don’t have a strict word requirements, but articles tend to be 500-800 words and interviews tend to be 1500-2500 words.
 No matter the length, the information should be detailed without sounding repetitive.

 Promotion.
 Entrepreneurial Chef will promote on various channels, depending on where the content is published (website or magazine), but we ask that you engage in sharing the content as well.

 Re-Posting.
-Once published on the website or inside Entrepreneurial Chef Magazine, contributors are not permitted to re-post the article on any other websites or media outlets.
+Once published on the website or inside Entrepreneurial Chef Magazine, contributors are not permitted to re-post the article on any other business websites or media outlets.
 Personal blogs or sites are perfectly acceptable if you mention the article was originally posted on Entrepreneurial Chef and create a backlink.